rishimohan/orshot-mcp-server/RAILWAY.md

 3. **Deploy:**
    - Railway will automatically build and deploy your application
-   - The build process uses the `railway.toml` configuration
+   - The build process uses the `nixpacks.toml` configuration and auto-detection

 ### Method 2: Deploy via Railway CLI